pachyderm/pachyderm/doc/cookbook/splitting.md

 To do this, you'll need to specify the header/footer on the parent directory of your data.
 Below we have an example of splitting a CSV with a header, then setting the header explicitly.
 Notice that once we've set the header, whenever we get a file under that directory, the header is applied.
 You can still use glob patterns to get all the data under the directory, and in that case the header is still applied.

 ```
+# Raw CSV
 $ cat users.csv
 id,name,email
 4,alice,aaa@place.com
 7,bob,bbb@place.com
+# Take the raw CSV data minus the header and split it into multiple files:
 $ cat users.csv | tail -n +2 | pc put-file bar master users --split line
 Reading from stdin.
 $ pachctl list-file bar master